New in the lexicon

 - Some departments or roles require physical presence in the office more often than others.
 Plan for these requirements.

-Calculating the desk sharing quota
+Calculation of the desk sharing rate

-But what does the calculated quota say?
+But what does the calculated quota say then?

 Desk sharing studies